 Sequencing of the human genome was not the endpoint of our goal in understanding human genetics.
-The chemical modifications to DNA and histones, as well as the chemical interactions involving the manufacture of proteins, represents a second level of human genetics termed epigenetics or epigenomics.
+The chemical modifications to DNA and the chemical interactions involving the manufacture of proteins represents a second level of human genetics termed, epigenetics or epigenomics.
 Epigenetics refers to the study of heritable changes in gene expression that occur without a change in DNA sequence.
 Research has shown that epigenetic mechanisms provide an additional layer of transcriptional control that regulates how genes are expressed.
 Epigenetic abnormalities are associated with genetic disorders, cancer, autoimmune diseases, aging and pediatric syndromes, among others.

 This course will address the basic principles of epigenetics, the role of epigenetic mechanisms in normal development and human disease, and the development of epigenetically-effective drugs.
 The objective of the program is to provide a solid foundation of information enabling participants to design experiments when returning to their own research lab.
 Furthermore, to provide a solid background in order to understand the literature in this rapidly growing field.

-Participating instructors are active research faculties from neighboring institutes and universities who have been publishing in these areas for several years.
+Participating instructors are primarily active researchers from neighboring institutes and universities who have been publishing in these areas for several years.

-In the virtual lab settings, we will teach chromatin extractions, immune precipitation, and quantitative ChIP-specific PCR, which represent a core foundation for current next-generation sequencing approaches (such as ChIP-Seq) to chromatin analysis.
+In the virtual lab settings, we will teach DNA extraction, bisulfite conversion, and quantitative methylation-specific PCR, which represent a core foundation for current next-generation sequencing approaches (such as BS-Seq) to methylation analysis.

-The computational lab aims to provide an understanding of the bioinformatic approaches and computational methods used to analyze DNA methylation and chromatin data, and how to integrate this data with other data modalities, such as gene expression.
+The computational lab aims to provide an understanding of the bioinformatic approaches and computational methods used to analyze DNA methylation and chromatin data.
 Such approaches are relevant to the analysis of data from many cutting-edge technologies, and should prove useful for those interested in conducting a variety of epigenetic experiments and research projects.